 We are managed under the direction of our Board of Directors.
-Our directors are: Daniel J. Altobello, Mark W. Brugger, W. Robert Grafton, Maureen L. McAvey, William W. McCarten, Gilbert T. Ray, Bruce D. Wardinski and John L. Williams.
-The Board of Directors appointed Mr. Wardinski to the Board of Directors on January 10, 2013, subject to his election at the 2013 annual meeting.
+Our directors are: Daniel J. Altobello, Mark W. Brugger, W. Robert Grafton, Maureen L. McAvey, William W. McCarten, Gilbert T. Ray, and Bruce D. Wardinski.
+John L. Williams, our former President and Chief Operating Officer, resigned from our Board of Directors effective May 1, 2013.

-Mr. Williams is retiring as a director on our Board of Directors effective May 1, 2013, and also retiring as President and Chief Operating Officer of the Company effective May 1, 2013.
 Mr. McCarten is the Chairman of our Board of Directors and Mr. Grafton is our lead independent director.
 Each of our directors stands for election annually.

-Director Independence.
+Director Independence

 Our Board of Directors has adopted Guidelines on Significant Governance Issues ("Corporate Governance Guidelines"), which provide that a majority of our directors must be independent.
 In order to qualify as an "independent director" under our independence standards, a director must be "independent" within the meaning of the NYSE Corporate Governance Rules, which provide that our Board of Directors must determine whether a director has a material relationship with us (either directly or as a partner, stockholder or officer of an organization that has a relationship with us) and whether, within the past three years: